Cosmic-Chthonic Cartographies

 Ecologies of Myth, Memory & Grief

 This space is not a platform for answers.
-It is a compost heap of questions, mythopoetic textures, and eco-mythological invitations.
-Here we walk alongside the primeval mysteries of Iberian mythology, ancestral underground knowings, entangled ecological narratives, dreamings, and body-listening practices that emerge from both personal and collective wounds of modern severance.
+It is a living ground of questions, mythopoetic textures, and eco-mythological offerings.
+Here we walk alongside the primeval mysteries of Atlantic Iberian mythology, ancestral underground revelations, entangled ecological narratives, dreams, and body-listening practices that emerge from both personal and collective wounds of modern severance.

-We are not here to extract meaning, but to be contaminated and shapeshifted by what we do not yet know.
+We are not here to extract meaning, but to be soiled and shapeshifted by what we do not yet know.

 Why this work?